-- Muscle cramps (especially in the legs, at bedtime) and muscle weakness
+- Muscle cramps (particularly in the legs, at bedtime) and muscle weakness

-Some studies suggest that a lack of magnesium may play a significant role in the overtime development of cardiac arrhythmias, diabetes, obesity, increased cholesterol, kidney stones, anxiety and depression.
+Some studies indicate that deficient magnesium may play a role in the following medical issues: cardiac arrhythmias, obesity, diabetes, kidney stones, increased cholesterol, anxiety and depression.

 - People who suffer from insomnia

-- People suffering from muscular or joint pain
+- People with frequent muscular or joint pain

 - Pregnant and breastfeeding women